mhio/node-koa-web-handle/README.md

 @mhio/koa-handle
 --------------------

-A Koa Handlers to do all the heavy lifting, so you just write logic
+A Koa Handler to do all the heavy lifting, so you just write logic

 ## Install